 Students must be aware that there may be potential consequences of enrolling in and completing a reduced course load (i.e, either below full-time status or out of the typical course sequence).
-Consequences may include, but are not limited to, potential reduction of financial aid awards, SEVIS status, degree completion time, etc., The student is responsible for taking necessary action with the corresponding offices (i.e., Financial Aid, Student Accounts, International Student Office, Registrar, Academic Advisor) to comply with appropriate policies and requirements.
+Consequences may include, but are not limited to, potential reduction of financial aid awards, SEVIS status, degree completion time, etc., The student is responsible for taking necessary action with the corresponding offices (i.e., Financial Aid, Student Accounts, Registrar, Academic Advisor) to comply with appropriate policies and requirements.

 Doctoral students must remain continuously enrolled until they have completed all program requirements, including the dissertation and pre-doctoral internship.
 Those students who have completed all required coursework, including the dissertation, but are not yet enrolled in a pre-doctoral internship must follow the normal registration process each applicable semester and pay the Psy.D. continuous enrollment fee to fulfill the continuous enrollment requirement.
-These students' enrollment status is considered parttime.
+These students' enrollment status is considered part-time.

-IPS Courses Available for Audit and Non-Degree Students
+Psy.D.
+Courses Available for Audit and Non-Degree Students

-Only the following courses are eligible to be taken by (unless special permission is granted by the program director and academic dean): PHT 505, PHT 506, PHT 535, PHT 614, PHT 635, PSY 500, PSY 503, PSY 504, PSY 605.
+Only the following courses are eligible to be taken by audit (unless special permission is granted by the program director and academic dean):INT 510, INT 511, INT 615, INT 625, , PSY 500, PSY 503, PSY 504, PSY 605, PSY 721, and PSY 825.